Xilia-Level-Creator/xla-spec/xla-spec-latest.md

 Note that `PewPew API` imposes lenght limits on some of the fields.
 Those are not imposed by this spec, instead it is left up to the `Compiler`.

+## Presets / Transforms / Patches

+One of the key aspects of how XLA describes levels, are elements.
+Elements can represent a mesh, or a piece of level logic, such as "What happens, when this enemy collides with a wall" or "How often, where and how this enemy spawns".

+Each element consists of a single preset, zero or more transforms and zero or more patches:
+1. `Preset` is a base building block for the mesh/logic.
+For meshes it is a general mash shape, such as simple "circle", "square", "cube", "sphere", or more complex "baf-like", "rolling-sphere-like", etc..
+For logic it describes the general behaviour with almost no set values (constants), like "Bounce of the walls on collision" or "Enemy spawns regularly in several set places on the map" (note how the "set places on the map" and "regularly" is not defined by a preset).
+Each preset exposes different variables/constants to change the visuals/behaviour.
+Some presets are built-in (refer to `xla-builtin.md` - W.I.P.), however other can be created with lua and included into `Archive`.
+2. `Patch` is a single change in a constant (not variable!), defined by a preset.
+Many patches can be applied to a single preset, while single patch can only be applied to a single preset.
+For every constant in a preset, there MUST be only one patch, modifying that constant.
+Each patch is declared as a key-value pair, where key is the constant to be changed (exposed by preset), and the value is a new value for that constant.
+3. `Transform` is a more complex version of a patch.
+They can modify both variables and constants of presets.
+An example of a transform would be modifying a mesh preset to create multiple copies of it, or making an enemy rainbow (with animation).
+Some transforms are built-in (refer to `xla-builtin.md` - W.I.P.), however other can be created with lua and included into `Archive`.